Ronald Acuña Jr. Player Props: Braves vs. Marlins

-Ronald Acuna Jr. -- with a slugging percentage of .634 in his past 10 games, including seven extra-base hits -- will be in action for the Atlanta Braves against the Miami Marlins, with Edward Cabrera on the hill, on April 24 at 7:20 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. (hitting .341 in his past 10 games, with five doubles, a home run, five walks and two RBI), take on starting pitcher Bryan Hoeing and the Miami Marlins at Truist Park, Tuesday at 7:20 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Astros.
+He had a hitless showing in his previous game (0-for-4) against the Marlins.

 Ronald Acuña Jr. Game Info & Props vs. the Marlins